|

 agreement was agreed upon in 2006 but medicine was not able

 to be purchased and delivered until 2007.
+From 2007 through the

-In 2007,
+- In 2007,

 SAFE initiated a pilot micro-credit project, together with